 The Merlin Falcon often prey on small to medium size birds, swooping down from above and grabbing the unsuspecting bird in flight.
 The song sparrow is the Merlin’s prey of choice.
-Merlin’s can be seen on most parts of the coastal region but they are an uncommon bird.
+Merlin’s can be seen in most parts of the pacific northwest, but they are an uncommon bird.

 Its chest and belly are a buff color with dark brown streaks.
-Its back, wings, tail, and crown are a light blue gray.
-Its tail is narrow and banded and the wings are pointed.
-Its legs and feet are yellow but its talons are black.
+Its back, wings, tail, and crown are a light blue-gray.
+The tail is narrow and banded, and the wings are pointed.
+Their legs and feet are yellow, but their talons are black.
 The Merlin has been called the pigeon hawk because it looks like a pigeon when in flight.
-The female Merlin is similar in size to the male, but its wings and back are brown rather than blue gray.
+The female Merlin is similar in size to the male, but its wings and back are brown rather than blue-gray.